What does the inode limit mean?

 What is an inode?

-In Unix-like systems, like Linux and macOS, there is the concept of inodes.
+Unix-like systems, like Linux and macOS, have the concept of inodes.
 Every file and directory on a file system has an inode, containing details like permissions and last modification time.
 A file system has a limited number of inodes it can contain.
-Additionally, the more inodes are on the system, the longer it takes to look up files, meaning the disk will be slower.
+And, the more inodes are on the system, the longer it takes to look up files, meaning the storage will be slower.

 In your hosting account, the inode counter shows the number of files and directories in your website.
 These are only the files and directories accessible through FTP and the file manager, databases and emails are not counted towards the inode limit.